 Power can be defined as the probability of finding a real difference, if it exists.
 80% or 0.8 is considered an acceptable value for power.
-The power analysis is performed independently for each protein.
+The power analysis is performed independently for each compound.
 Given the sample size, the variance of abundance values and the size of the difference we want to detect, we can calculate the power.
 Also, for a given power of 80% we can determine how many samples are required to ensure we find a difference if it actually exists.

 Sample size calculation

-For each protein, we know the abundance variance and difference between the group means.
+For each compound, we know the abundance variance and difference between the group means.
 We choose a power level of 80%.
 With this data, we calculate the sample size that would be required to find a significant difference between groups.
 There are some points to note.
 Clearly, if group means will be relatively close together, then a larger number of replicates will be required to find this difference significant.
 If group means are relatively far apart, then less replicates will be required to find a significant difference.
-Thus, proteins with a high p value will need a high number of replicates to achieve an 80% power while proteins with a low p-value will require far fewer replicates.
+Thus, compounds with a high p value will need a high number of replicates to achieve an 80% power while compounds with a low p-value will require far fewer replicates.